DankTechnologies/DankEats/content/recipes/korean-pulled-chicken/index.md

 Spread chicken out on foil-lined sheet pan and add a few more spoonfuls of the chicken juices

 Broil for 3-5 minutes to start, then remove sheet pan from the oven and flip the chicken.
-Repeat this for a few rounds, setting shorter timers as you go, until the chicken is crispy.
-Add more BBQ sauce if desired
+Repeat this for a few rounds, setting shorter timers as you go, until the chicken is how you want it.
+I keep going until chicken is crispy and blackened in parts.
+Top with more BBQ sauce if desired

 Leave in warm oven until ready to serve